Assessments

 Can students send their scores directly to a college or university?

 Yes.
 For free, students can send up to four score reports from the school-administered SAT test to the colleges of their choice.
-All juniors will receive time in their English class to complete this portion of the SAT ahead of time, and select where to send their scores.
-Students must select which schools to send the report three weeks before or up to nine days after the test.
+All juniors will receive time in their English class in their ACCESS class to complete this portion of the SAT ahead of time, and select where to send their scores.
+Students must select which schools to send the report three weeks before or up to nine days after the test.during pre-administration or in the timeframe outlined by the instructions.

 Back to top